Alluxio/alluxio/docs/Command-Line-Interface.md

   <tr>
     <td>count</td>
     <td>count "path"</td>
-    <td>Displays the number of folders and files matching the specified prefix in "path".</td>
+    <td>Display the number of folders and files matching the specified prefix in "path".</td>
   </tr>
   <tr>
     <td>du</td>
     <td>du "path"</td>
-    <td>Displays the size of a file or a directory specified by the input path.</td>
+    <td>Display the size of a file or a directory specified by the input path.</td>
   </tr>
   <tr>
     <td>fileinfo</td>